 Many alumni stay active and involved with their fraternity chapters, returning for football games, initiation and rush events.
 Some continue to donate money for house repairs and other fraternity needs.

-For more information on fraternities and related topics, check out the links on the next page.
+For more information on fraternities and related topics, check out the links below.